ord4/isp-term-project/docs/report.md

 in an engaging and intuitive matter.

 ### Application Features
-*Should this be a list of basically all the functions that are going to need to be written?*

-This application is still in the planning phase, therefore, no lines have code have not yet been written.
+This application is still in the planning phase, therefore, no lines of production code have been written yet.
+A small, proof-of-concept build has been developed.

 ### Account Creation & Login